Helen Petousis-Harris: COVID-19 pandemic

-On 11 September 2020 an item on Newshub focused on an international study – which was carried out in 2019 before COVID-19 – that had shown only 40.1% of the New Zealanders surveyed strongly agreed vaccines are safe.
-Petousis-Harris agreed this was part of a global perception that vaccines are not safe, even though most are but that, "New Zealand is no exception to changes in public attitudes around vaccination and it is not always good news."
+On 11 September 2020 an item on Newshub focused on an international study which was carried out in 2019 before COVID-19 that had shown only 40.1% of the New Zealanders surveyed strongly agreed vaccines are safe.
+Petousis-Harris agreed this was part of a global perception [and] "New Zealand [was] no exception to changes in public attitudes around vaccination and it [was] not always good news".
 In response to this, in September 2020, Petousis-Harris published an article assessing the safety of COVID-19 vaccines.
 She noted the speed at which they were being developed required vigilance in monitoring of the safety of a vaccine before deployment, and required unprecedented international collaboration.
 The article backgrounded the traditional process of developing vaccines which had previously taken 10–15 years but noted it was looking possible that, due to developments in technology, the response to this virus would result in a safe vaccine in a shorter timeframe.
-After covering the phases of the clinical trials, the roles of agencies such as the World Health Organisation Global Advisory Committee on Vaccine Safety in monitoring this process was explained, and while it was acknowledged that the world does have the tools to effectively monitor the safety of vaccines, the article concluded: "As we well know from extensive experience, vaccine safety issues can threaten not only the success of any COVID-19 vaccine programme but also routine immunisation programmes.
-It is vital we get this right and we have the tools and the expertise to do so and to do it well."
-Promising news of a vaccine that showed 90% success rate was acknowledged by Petousis-Harris as a positive step and even though testing was still in its early stages and how long the effects of the vaccine last was not confirmed, she said it was a "huge step in the fight to eliminate the virus and a good sign for New Zealand."
+After covering the phases of the clinical trials, the roles of agencies such as the World Health Organisation Global Advisory Committee on Vaccine Safety in monitoring this process was explained, and while it was acknowledged that the world did have the tools to effectively monitor the safety of vaccines, the article concluded: As we well know from extensive experience, vaccine safety issues can threaten not only the success of any COVID-19 vaccine programme but also routine immunisation programmes.
+It is vital we get this right and we have the tools and the expertise to do so and to do it well.
+Promising news of a vaccine that showed 90% success rate was acknowledged by Petousis-Harris as a positive step and even though testing was still in its early stages, and how long the effects of the vaccine last was not confirmed, she said it was a "huge step in the fight to eliminate the virus and a good sign for New Zealand".